nicholas-romano/Workout-Tracker/README.md

 ![Workout-Tracker](/images/Workout-Tracker.png)

 ## Description
-Workout Tracker provides an interface for active people to enter and track their workouts from day to day and view their progress over time.
+Workout Tracker provides an interface for active people to enter and track workouts from day to day and view their progress over time.

 ## Table of Contents
 * [Installation](#installation)